Schwelm: History

 The history of Schwelm can be traced back to the ninth century, where it is first mentioned as "Suelmiu".
 The town of Schwelm was officially established in 1496 and became seat of the Ennepe-Ruhr district in 1929.

-According to its area, Schwelm is the smallest town in North Rhine-Westphalia.
+During World War II, forced laborers of the 3rd SS construction brigade were dispatched in the town by the Nazis in 1943.

 Language/dialect

 A Westphalian variety of high German is spoken in Schwelm (Westphalian: from old Saxon Westfal = "western land").
 The Westphalian dialect belongs to the low Saxon dialects, which is a part of the family of low German dialects.
 Compared to other German regions (e.g., Bavaria or Swabia) the dialect does not have a strong influence on the everyday speech.
 Especially the elderly population is still able to speak Schwelm's original Westphalian tongue, called Schwelmer Platt, which is quite different from standard high German and bears a certain resemblance to Dutch.

 Politics

 The current mayor of Schwelm is Stephan Langhard of the Social Democratic Party (SPD) since 2020.
 In the most recent mayoral election on 13 and 27 September 2020, Langhard advanced to the runoff with 41.85% of votes against Philipp Beckmann of the Free Democratic Party (FDP), who won 30.4%.
 Heinz-Jürgen Lenz, with the endorsement of the CDU and The Greens, placed third with 27.8%.
 In the runoff, Langhard won with 52.4% of votes.